 - Two pairs of pliers or wrenches

 - Replacement float valve

 Remove the access panel on the side of the swamp cooler to gain access to the float valve and water line.
 You may have to remove more than one panel.

 Disconnect the water supply line by removing the 1/4-inch nut connecting the supply line to the float, using pliers or a wrench.
-You may have to hold the valve while you loosen the nut so the valve doesn't turn.
+You may have to hold the valve while you loosen the nut, so the valve doesn't turn.
 Once the nut is loose, pull the line straight out of the float valve.

 Hold the valve with one pair of pliers and remove the housing nut with a second pair.
-If the valve has been in place for a long time, it might be corroded and the nut won't budge.
+If the valve has been in place for a long time, it might be corroded, and the nut won't budge.
 If so, spray it with a penetrating lubricant (such as WD-40) and let it sit for a few minutes before loosening it.

 Install the new float valve in the same position as the old one.
 As you tighten the nut, make sure that the float will go up and down perpendicular to the water level.
-You may have to hold the float valve in place and tighten the nut at the same time so the valve doesn't turn.
+You may have to hold the float valve in place and tighten the nut at the same time, so the valve doesn't turn.

 Reconnect the water supply line to the float valve.
 Turn the water supply back on and check the 1/4-inch nut for leaks.
 If there is a leak, that means the nut is not tight enough.
-Hold the nut against the valve with pliers and give it another quarter-turn until the leak stops.Continue to 7 of 7 below.
+Hold the nut against the valve with pliers and give it another quarter-turn until the leak stops.

 Adjust the float so that the water level is where you want it to be.
-Make sure the water level is high enough to easily cover the pump suction area; if it's too low, the pump will burn out.
+Make sure the water level is high enough to cover the pump suction area easily; if it's too low, the pump will burn out.

 Reinstall the access panel(s).
 The unit should be ready for use.